danik4985/cesilc/README.md

 ## Installation
 > There is currently no binary build for macos.
 That is because linux -> mac cross-compilation fails with some long and chaotic error message and It would be super complicated to fix and I don't want to have to read the Xcode license and I'm sure it would make me give all my copyright rights to Apple [...]

 There are binaries and installation scripts for Linux and Shitdows in releases.
 On shitdows running the installation script should be enough.
-On linux, you need to run it with `sudo`!

-(Actually the installation scripts aren't ready yet, Ill add them later!)

 **Install scripts coming when I find a way to download file from gh releases**